-But in the eyes of my children, and someday my grandchildren, I will be just as extraordinary to them as my ancestors are to me.
+But in my children's eyes, and someday my grandchildren, I will be just as extraordinary to them as my ancestors are to me.

 Write the Family Stories of Ordinary People

 I yearn for the ordinary stories.
 The ones that made them laugh.
 The ones that made them cry.
-The reasons they did what the did, and the regrets for some choices they made.
+The reasons they did what they did, and the regrets for some choices they made.

 As my parents and grandparents are no longer living, I have to do what I can to share their stories.
 At the same time, I need to write the ordinary stories of my life.
 No one living today should have their children search for the story of their life.